-The TORs for this Study Report is the production of an EIA report to address the effects and impacts (Positive and Negative) of the proposed development.
-The EIA lead expert is under instructions from the project proponents to do a thorough environmental assessment with the aim getting approval from the National Environment Management Authority before commencement of the project.
+The TORs for this Project Report is the production of an EIA report to address the effects and impacts (Positive and Negative) of the proposed construction of residential apartments.
+The EIA firm of experts is under instructions from the project proponents to do a thorough environmental assessment with the aim getting approval from the National Environment Management Authority before commencement of the project.
 This report addresses the following key specific objectives:

-- To review existing legal and institutional framework related to the proposed project - To collect and collate baseline information relevant to the proposed housing development - To collect primary data through the community participatory process. - To identify and assess positive and negative impacts of the proposed project - To identify and analyze alternative options for the proposed project - To develop mitigation measures and cost estimates for the negative impacts of project. - To design an Environmental Management Plan (including cost estimates) and a monitoring framework for the environmental impact of the project.
+- To review existing legal and institutional framework related to the proposed apartments complex project development. - To collect and collate baseline information relevant to the proposed housing development - To collect primary data through the community participatory process. - To identify and assess positive and negative impacts of the proposed project - To identify and analyze alternative options for the proposed project - To develop mitigation measures and cost estimates for the negative impacts of project. - To design an Environmental Management Plan (including cost estimates) and a monitoring framework for the environmental impact of the project.

-1.7 Content of Project
+1.7 Content of project